Eastern Ganga dynasty: The Imperial Gangas

+Anantavarman Chodaganga Succeeded his father in 1078 AD, In the initial years of his reign his kingdom was attacked by the Cholas of the south and for a while Chodaganga lost to them a part of his kingdom comprising the Visakhapatnam district, but he did not lose heart and gradually recovered his lost territories.
+Anantavarman also captured Utkala (Northern Odisha) from the Somavamshi Kings.
+Anantavarman also went further east wrestling with the Pala Empire king Ramapala, He defeated the chief of Mandara, pillaged his capital Aramya, modern Arambagh (Hooghly District), and pursued him up to the bank of the Ganga, During these wars he seems to have received the co-operation of Vijayasena, a ruling chief in Radha.

 He is believed to have ruled from the Ganges River in the north to the Godavari River in the south, thus laying the foundation of the Eastern Ganga Dynasty.
 Also during his rule, the great Jagannath Temple at Puri was built.
 He assumed the title of Trikalingadhipathi (ruler of the three Kalingas which comprise Kalinga proper, Utkala north and Koshala west) in 1076 CE, resulting in him being the first to rule all three divisions of Kalinga.

-Anantavarman was a religious person as well as a patron of art and literature.
-He is credited for having built the famous Jagannath Temple of Puri in Odisha.
-King Anantavarman Chodagangadeva was succeeded by a long line of illustrious rulers such as Narasingha Deva I (1238–1264).

-Rajaraja III ascended the throne in 1198 and did nothing to resist the Ghurid Empire Muslims of the Khalji dynasty of Bengal, who invaded Orissa in 1206.
-Rajaraja's son Anangabhima III, however, repulsed the Muslims and built the temple of Megheswara at Bhubaneswar.